1-Methylcyclohexene

-1-Methylcyclohexene an organic compound consisting of cyclohexene with a methyl group substituent attached to the alkene group.
+1-Methylcyclohexene is an organic compound consisting of cyclohexene with a methyl group substituent attached to the alkene group.
 Two other structural isomers are known: 3-methylcyclohexene and 4-methylcyclohexene.
 All are colorless volatile liquids.
 They are specialized reagents.
 Methylcyclohexenes are a cyclic olefins.

 Synthesis and reactions

 Methylcyclohexenes are formed by the partial hydrogenation of toluene to methylcyclohexane over ruthenium catalyst.

 Ozonolysis of 1-methylcyclohexene results in ring-opening.

 Stereochemical probe

 1-Methylcyclohexene is used as a probe of the stereochemistry of reactions involving alkenes because it is prochiral and the two sp^{2}-carbon atoms differ.